-It's hard to tell what my baby girl is thinking sometimes.
+It's hard to tell what Baby Girl is thinking sometimes.
 So I don't know which of my responses, if any, really get through to her.
-I finish my nightmare of a Walmart trip, surviving the longest wait in the check-out line ever.
+I finish my nightmare Walmart trip, surviving the longest wait in the check-out line ever.

 I decide it's not too late for this.

 As I put her to bed, I tell her how much she means to me and how sad I'd be without her.
-My baby girl gives me a gigantic hug and with tears in her eyes, she tells me, "Mommy, I don't want another mom.
-You are the best mom--even if you aren't always nice."
+Baby Girl gives me a gigantic hug and with tears in her eyes, she tells me, "Mommy, I don't want another mom.
+You are the best mom - even if you aren't always nice."
 I hug her back.
 No response but that this time.

-- Calm down.
-Count to 10 or even 100 if you need to.
+1. Count to 10 or even 100 if you need to.
 Remove yourself from the situation for a moment.
-Wait until you feel less angry.
-It was quite a few hours before I was ready.
+Calm down.

 2.Don't take all your child's words personally.
 They are still learning and they still love you.
 They need you to show them by example how to respond to mean words and turn the situation around.